Creatorise/file-renamer/README.md

-# File Renamer
+# File schema shaper

-Catalog files in a json database and be able to change their name format with ease
+Catalog images in a json database to change file name schema with ease

 ## Project goal